McGill-ECSE321-Winter2019/ecse321-group-project-06/README.md

 Our team focuses on company (employer) viewpoint.
 An employer can do the following actions in the CO-OPERATOR System:
 - Confirm when a student has started the co-op position
 - Complete a student evaluation form as a confirmation of completion
-- download a proof of co-op placement and access taxk credit forms with instructions
+- Download a proof of co-op placement and access taxk credit forms with instructions
 - Be notified about or invited to upcoming events

 # Menu